 - Set compensation levels that are sufficiently competitive such that they will motivate and reward the highest quality individuals to contribute to our goals, objectives and overall financial success. - Retain executives and encourage continued service.
 The Compensation Committee seeks to encourage and maintain continuity of the management team. - Incentivize executives to appropriately manage risks while attempting to improve our financial results, performance and condition over both the short-term and the long-term.
 The Compensation Committee attempts to provide both short-term and long-term compensation to reward current performance, as well as to provide financial incentive to achieve long-term goals.
-Short-term compensation is typically in the form of annual cash or stock incentive bonuses, and long-term compensation is typically in the form of equity-based awards.
-Because of the current condition of the economy, the nature of our business and the way we operate our business and implement our strategies, we may not witness the positive results of many decisions made or actions taken by our named executive officers, in the current fiscal year or for several years.
-Accordingly, the Compensation Committee, by providing both short-term and long-term compensation, seeks to motivate and reward named executive officers for decisions made today that will likely have positive long-term effects. - Align executive and stockholder interest.
-The Compensation Committee believes that the use of equity compensation as a key component of executive compensation is a valuable tool for aligning the interest of our named executive officers with those of our stockholders.
+Short-term compensation is typically in the form of annual cash or stock incentive bonuses, long-term compensation is typically in the form of equity-based awards.
+Because of the nature of our business and the way we operate our business and implement our strategies, we may not witness the positive results of many decisions made or actions taken by our named executive officers in the current fiscal year or for several years.
+Accordingly, the Compensation Committee, by providing both short-term and long-term compensation, seeks to motivate and reward named executive officers for decisions made today that will likely have positive long-term effects.

-- Obtain tax deductibility whenever appropriate.
+- Align executive and stockholder interest.
+The Compensation Committee believes that the use of equity compensation as a key component of executive compensation is a valuable tool for aligning the interest of our named executive officers with those of our stockholders. - Obtain tax deductibility whenever appropriate.
 The Compensation Committee believes that tax-deductibility for the Company is generally a favorable feature for an executive compensation program, from the perspectives of both the Company and the stockholders. - Conserve cash.
-The Compensation Committee, mindful of the downturn in the economy and the real estate industry, determined that all named executive officers' annual incentive bonuses for fiscal 2009 performance, and going forward for an unspecified period of time, will be paid to each named executive officer in the form of stock grants.
-Stock grants in respect of the 2009 annual incentive program were granted in December 2009 and will vest in three annual installments of one third each beginning March 2010 and ending in March 2012.
+The Compensation Committee, mindful of the importance of the Company's cash for future investment purposes has determined that all named executive officers' annual incentive bonuses for fiscal 2010 performance, and going forward for an unspecified period of time, will at a minimum be paid one-half in stock and one-half in cash.
+Stock grants under the 2010 annual incentive program were granted in December 2010 and will vest in three annual installments of one third each beginning March 2011 and ending in March 2013.